MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-entitlement-object.md

 ## Snippet support

-Typing the shortcut `tentitlement` will create the basic layout for an entitlement object when using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] in Visual Studio Code.
+Typing the shortcut `tentitlement` creates the basic layout for an entitlement object when using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] in Visual Studio Code.

 [!INCLUDE[intelli_shortcut](includes/intelli_shortcut.md)]

 ## Entitlement example - delegated admin

-This example illustrates a simple entitlement object with the [Type property](properties/devenv-type-property.md) set to `Role`, which means that the is entitlement is associated with an AAD role.
-When `Type` is set to `Role`, the [RoleType property](properties/devenv-roletype-property.md) is used to distinguish between local and delegated assignments of the role, in this case it is `Delegated`.
+This example illustrates a simple entitlement object with the [Type property](properties/devenv-type-property.md) set to `Role`, which means that the entitlement is associated with an Azure AD role.
+When `Type` is set to `Role`, the [RoleType property](properties/devenv-roletype-property.md) is used to distinguish between local and delegated assignments of the role, in this case it's `Delegated`.
 The [ObjectEntitlements property](properties/devenv-objectentitlements-property.md) defines the list of permissions that the entitlement includes.

 ```al
 entitlement BC_Role_Delegated